Hidamari Sketch: Hidamari Apartments

 Sae is a year older than Yuno and Miyako, and lives in room 102, next to her best friend, Hiro.
 She has a younger sister (initially only featured in the anime), Chika.
 She is tall, athletic, has short dark hair and a generally tomboyish appearance, accentuated by her plain squarish eyeglasses.
 She tends to get upset when Miyako refers to her as having masculine qualities.
 She is a published author and writes fiction professionally under the pseudonym "Aya Tachibana" (橘 文, Tachibana Aya) and enrolled at the school specifically so she could learn how to illustrate her own work.
 She also has an interest in photography.
-Sae sometime writes romantic stories but gets very uncomfortable when asked about her own (actually non-existent) love life, frequently inventing an absurd romantic history for herself, while blushing furiously.
+Sae sometimes writes romantic stories but gets very uncomfortable when asked about her own (actually non-existent) love life, frequently inventing an absurd romantic history for herself, while blushing furiously.
 She has a similar reaction when she sees Hiro (but not the others) in compromising positions, when Hiro expresses her obvious affection for her, or when it appears other people are romantically interested in Hiro.

 Sae is very reserved about expressing her feelings towards any of her friends and especially for her sister, Chika, who she frequently scolds despite holding obvious sisterly affection for.
 She has a playful side that can be at the same time enigmatic and cunning; she has a habit of giving Yuno just enough warning about potential problems for the younger girl to fail to avoid them.
 She also has a fondness for playing detective when faced with such anomalies as Miyako's apartment.
 She is often referred to as the "father" in the Hidamari Apartments "family", with Hiro as the "mother".
 The first student from her year that she met, even before Hiro, was Natsume, but due to being placed in a separate class and her life in the apartment, she was never able to become close friends with her, a fact that she occasionally seems to regret.
 Though it makes her sad to separate from Hiro, she goes on to attend a different University than her, one that will better develop her writing talents.